 Jan 19 2014

-I’ve always been intrigued by the Phoenicians, and as soon as the plot for Ancient Wrath began to take form, I knew that my young hero and heroine would have an encounter with this culture, and part of their journey would take place on a Phoenician ship.
+I’ve always been intrigued by the Phoenicians, and as soon as the plot for Shadow of Athena began to take form, I knew that my young hero and heroine would have an encounter with this culture, and part of their journey would take place on a Phoenician ship.
 After all, the Phoenicians sailed all over the Aegean.
 How could Arion and Marpessa not run into them?

 How would they communicate?
 Phoenician was a Semitic language related to Hebrew—not even close to Greek.
 And how would the Phoenicians have reacted to two young Greeks adrift in the world trying to make their way home?
 They would not have been welcoming, of that I was sure.
 Skilled sailors with superior ships, they would have inevitably safeguarded their navigating secrets from outsiders.
 Taking on Greek passengers would have been an anomaly for them.
 At the same time, they were not above making use of two able-bodied young people who could help with the incredibly difficult chores of navigating a huge trading ship across the seas in winter.
 With these thoughts in mind, I let the story unfold.